Adding Custom Songs to Taiko 3DS3

 - A computer or virtual machine running a modern version of Windows

-- These instructions have been tested on Windows 10.
+- These instructions have been tested on Windows 10 and 11

 What you need